IvanMzk/gtensor/docs/random_qref.md

 ### binomial

 Returns tensor of samples drawn from a binomial distribution.
-Drawn sample represents number of successes in sequence of `n` experiments, each of which succeeds with probability `p`
+Drawn sample represents number of successes in sequence of `n` experiments, each of which succeeds with probability `p`.

 ```cpp
 template<typename T=int, typename Order=config::c_order, typename U, typename V, typename Size>